Why the Stellar Forking Issue Does Not Affect Ripple

 Prof. David Mazières, head of Stanford’s Secure Computing Group, reviewed the Ripple/Stellar consensus system and reached the conclusion that the existing algorithm was unlikely to be safe under all circumstances.We look forward to reading Prof. Mazières' findings once they are published.

 Based [on] these findings, we decided to create a new consensus system with provable correctness.As mentioned before, a proof of Ripple's correctness is available in the form of the Ripple consensus white paper.

-As Ripple Labs' chief cryptographer and the original developer of Ripple consensus David Schwartz pointed out yesterday, there cannot be two conflicting majority sets without overlap.
+As Ripple Labs' chief cryptographer and the original developer of Ripple consensus David Schwartz pointed out yesterday (dead link), there cannot be two conflicting majority sets without overlap.
 For bootstrapping with a small set of trusted validators, it is appropriate to use a crash-recovery fault model, meaning a simple majority such as three out of five is sufficient.
 In other words, it is impossible for the Ripple network to experience an unintentional ledger fork as Stellar’s did because our nodes require votes from a majority of validators.
 In the future, we will generally recommend a supermajority greater than two thirds to account for Byzantine faults (validators that act arbitrarily or maliciously), but otherwise the same concepts apply.